mbgg/public/infrastructure/trax_installation/installation.md

 `192.168.96.11    trax1`

-## install gluster as redundant and share storage for proxmox
+## install gluster as redundant and shared storage for proxmox

 ### first steps